apnadkarni/blt/doc/tabset.rst

     the page and place it into a new toplevel window.
     Individual tabs may override this option
     by setting the tab's **-perforationcommand** option.

-  **-perforationforeground** *colorName*
-    Sets the default foreground color for perforations.
-Individual tabs may override this option by setting the tab's **-perforationforeground** option.

   **-perforationrelief** *reliefName*
     Specifies the 3-D effect for a perforation.